Norviah/bump/README.md

 For the pre-bump and post-bump stage, you may define any amount of scripts to be executed within a desired stage.
-These scripts are executed in the order specifeid and are executed only if the previous script was executed successfully - if a script fails, the bump process will be aborted.
+These scripts are executed in the order specified and are executed only if the previous script was executed successfully - if a script fails, the bump process will be aborted.
+Additionally, you can include `{{newVersion}}` and `{{oldVersion}}` in a command to reference the version before and after bumping.

 ### Acknowledgements